RozzaliaHoltmoen/MaddSender/README.md

 ## MaddStress

 ``
-MaddSender - Email Sender + Email Bomber is a Email Bombing which supports Gmail, Yahoo, Aol, Outlook, Yandex, and You can custom it yourself.
+MaddSender is a Email Sender + Email Bombing which supports Gmail, Yahoo, Aol, Outlook, Yandex, and You can custom it yourself.
 ``

 ## Information